Surrey University Stag

 GSA delivers its provision across three teaching blocks, within the University of Surrey’s existing semester structure.

-Global and Cultural Capabilities - Students will engage in both study and work relationships that will represent a range of ability, cultural background practice, expectation, and experience.
-Students will develop and demonstrate sensitivity and respect within all context
+Students will engage in both study and work relationships that will represent a range of ability, cultural background and gender from expectation, and experience.
+Students will develop and demonstrate sensitivity and respect within all contexts.

 Please note that the information detailed within this record is accurate at the time of publishing and may be subject to change.
 This record contains information for the most up to date version of the programme / module for the 2024/5 academic year.